 - Golf Course Construction Expert – this expert handles cases where: golf courses are improperly constructed; construction specification disputes between golf course builders and owners; and analysis of damages for insurance companies from natural disasters.
 Early in Mr. Pirkl’s golf course architectural career, he preformed services as a survey crew chief, staking grades and locations of all golf course construction features.
 He ran a construction management golf course construction service where his firm became the general contractor, and various sub-contractors were hired to complete the work.
 His people then managed and inspected the project.
 From this experience, it is safe to say that he is familiar with almost every aspect of golf course construction. and can make sense of contractor disputes in the golf course construction field.
 In analyzing natural disaster golf course damage, most of these same qualifications are required.

-- Golf Safety Analysis Expert – this service combines all the aspects of the aforementioned expert services into making observation and report containing the broad stroke label of a Golf Course Accident Expert.
-As part of this service, the entire course is walked, and overhead photos are studied to: establish clearances for golf shots, fairway layouts, and errant balls; review the cart path layout; study typical access routes used during play for steep terrain for golf cart travel, and slip and fall areas; review tree locations and tree health; review pond conditions for potential hazards of not being able to get out of a pond once the patron has fallen into it; etc. Some new golf course want this service, but most existing course don’t want to know about their existing problems.
-It is kind of a head-in-the-sand position – until an accident happens.
+- Golf Safety Analysis Expert - this service combines all the aspects of the aforementioned expert services into making observation and report containing the broad stroke label of a Golf Course Accident Expert.
+As part of this service, the entire course is walked, and overhead photos are studied to: establish clearances for golf shots, fairway layouts, and errant balls; review the cart path layout; study typical access routes used during play for steep terrain for golf cart travel, and slip and fall areas; review tree locations and tree health; review pond conditions for potential hazards of not being able to get out of a pond once the patron has fallen into it; etc. Some new golf course want this service, but most existing courses don't want to know about their problems, until an accident happens.